 Your credentials are never sent over the network

 Most websites send your password to a server when you try to sign in, leaving it vulnerable to interception.
-Your 1Password account uses the SRP handshake protocol to authenticate without sending your Master Password or Secret Key over the Internet, so they can’t be stolen in transit.
+Your 1Password account uses the SRP handshake protocol to authenticate without sending your account password or Secret Key over the internet, so they can’t be stolen in transit.

 Your information is protected by an additional encryption key